nRF24/CircuitPython_nRF24L01/docs/network_docs/topology.rst

 -------------------------------

-Before translating the Logical address, a single byte is used reptitively as the base case for all bytes of any Physical address.
+Before translating the Logical address, a single byte is used reptitively as the base case for all bytes of any Physical Address.
 This byte is the `address_prefix` attribute in the `RF24Network` class.

 The `RF24Network` class also has a predefined list of bytes used for translating